analogdevicesinc/codefusion-studio/docs/tutorials/gdb-tutorial/gdb-basics.md

 To use GDB, you start a GDB server which physically connects to the target device, and then connect to the server with a GDB client, allowing you to interact with the target device.

+## Required Client Version

+CFS includes a pre-configured version of GDB, so you don’t need to install it separately.
+For best results, it is recommended to use GDB 7.12+ or later:

+- **GDB 7.12+** – Supports modern debugging features, including inline breakpoints.
+- **GDB 8.x+** – Adds improvements and bug fixes for a better debugging experience.

+!!!
+Note
+    You can check the GDB version by running `show version` in the VS Code debug console.

 ## Breakpoints

 Breakpoints allow you to set a precise place in your code where execution will stop automatically.
 GDB has  breakpoint command options to set rich conditions to cause a breakpoint.
 Setting rich conditions allows you to debug very specific errors that only reproduce in given conditions.